st3fan/dovecot-xaps-daemon/README.md

 openssl pkcs12 -in PushEMail.p12 -clcerts -nokeys -out certificate.pem
 ```

-You will be asked for a password, which is the same password that you entered when you exported the certificate.
+You will be asked for a password, which should be the same password that you entered when you exported the certificate.

 You can test if the certificate and key are correct by making a connection to the apple push notifications gateway: